Bobsleigh at the 2002 Winter Olympics

 Three bobsleigh events were competed at the 2002 Winter Olympics, at Utah Olympic Park.
 The competition took place between February 16 and February 23, 2002.

 For the first time since 1932, Olympic bobsleigh added a new event, with the first ever women's competition, won by Jill Bakken and Vonetta Flowers of the United States.
+With the win, Flowers became the first Black athlete of any nationality to win a gold medal in the Winter Olympics.

 The competitions comprised four heats.
 Teams raced in the first and third heats in the order of the draw.
 The second heat was raced in order of ranking after the first heat, and the fourth heat is raced in order of the ranking after the first three heats.
 Total time for the four heats determined the final rank.